 The report details the evidence to support a multifaceted approach to breastfeeding promotion, including recommendations for health care personnel, family members, and employers.

 The Joint Commission is the agency that accredits most US hospitals.
 In 2009, the Joint Commission's new Perinatal Care Core Measure Set was published.
 It includes exclusive breastfeeding.
 While hospitals voluntarily participate in the core measure set at this writing, it will become mandatory for maternity hospitals with 1100 births per year.

 A national initiative directed by Michelle Obama to reduce pediatric obesity and overweight, Let's Move (LetsMove.gov) began its work with a comprehensive report to the President listing all activities which can contribute to reducing this national crisis.
-Among the recommendations for action were the following which address the importance of breastfeeding to life long healthy weight:
+Among the recommendations for action were the following which addresses the importance of breastfeeding to lifelong healthy weight: